Katherine Maher: Early career

+Wikimedia Foundation

 Maher was chief communications officer of the Wikimedia Foundation from April 2014 to March 2016.
 She became interim executive director in March 2016 following the resignation of executive director Lila Tretikov and was appointed executive director on June 23, 2016; the position was subsequently retitled as "executive director and CEO".

 Maher stepped down from her positions as CEO and executive director of the Wikimedia Foundation on April 15, 2021.
 Maryana Iskander was appointed as her successor.

 Maher states that she focuses on global digital inclusion as a way to improve and protect people's rights to information through technology.
 In a speech to the Atlantic Council Maher spoke about the challenge of combating disinformation, particularly around critical events like elections and the COVID-19 pandemic.
 She described the First Amendment as a "number one challenge" in regulating content and fighting disinformation.
+In a TED talk that Maher gave shortly after leaving the Wikimedia Foundation, she stated, "our reverence for the truth might be a distraction that's getting in the way of finding common ground and getting things done".
+Critics later seized upon on the quote to question Maher's commitment to objectivity.

+US State Department

-From 2022 to 2023, Maher was a member of the US State Department's Foreign Affairs Policy Board, an expert panel established in 2011 by then-Secretary of State Hillary Clinton to advise US officials.
+From 2022 to 2023, Maher was a member of the United States Department of State's Foreign Affairs Policy Board, an expert panel established in 2011 by then-Secretary of State Hillary Clinton to advise US officials.
 As of 2023, she chairs the board of directors of the Signal Foundation.
 She is also the board chair of nonprofit organization, Adventure Scientists as of January 2023.
 In October of that year, Web Summit appointed Maher as its new chief executive, to replace Paddy Cosgrave.